What is Bobtail Insurance?

 • Carrier contracts: Most lease agreements spell out insurance obligations.
 Many require the owner-operator to carry bobtail or NTL to ensure continuous protection away from dispatch and to reduce disputes about who pays when accidents occur off the clock.

 Action item: Review your lease agreement and confirm with your carrier and agent which miles are covered by the carrier’s primary liability and which require bobtail or NTL.
-Document the answers and keep them with your insurance ID cards.

-Claims Process: How to File and What to Expect
+Claims Process: How To File and What To Expect

 1. Ensure safety first: Move to a safe location if possible and call 911 for injuries.
 Set out triangles and alert other traffic as required.